England

 In this first block, you’ll be introduced to the module’s four disciplinary approaches through two major and interconnected developments from the early modern period: the Protestant Reformation and the invention of printing.
 The Reformation shattered the unity of the medieval Catholic church and led to centuries of conflict as well as far-reaching changes in religion, society and culture.
 At the same time, the rise of printing (often called the print revolution) made knowledge, ideas, opinions and even music available to both rich and poor on a scale previously unimaginable.
 You'll consider how those fundamental changes to both technologies and ways of thinking altered Europe – and beyond – in ways that still reverberate today.

 In Block 2, you'll look at the event which created the modern concept of a revolution: the French Revolution.
 In this period, French society was comprehensively remodelled, whilst the overthrow of the French monarchy sent shockwaves across Europe.
-You'll learn about how the idealism and the violence of the revolutionary period was experienced by ordinary people.
+You'll learn about how the idealism and the violence of the revolutionary period were experienced by ordinary people.
 You'll also look at the philosophy of Jean-Jacques Rousseau, which lay behind many of the revolutionaries’ ideals.
 The block also considers the impact of the revolution on the life and the music of Ludwig van Beethoven and on the radical new ideas about the nature of religion found in the writings of Auguste Comte and Henri Saint-Simon.

 In this third block, you'll learn about the turmoil created by the most destructive conflict the world had ever seen, including social crisis, political radicalism, and the collapse of European empires.
 The block considers the revolutions in Russia in 1917 and Germany in 1918.
 You'll also look at the philosophy of Karl Marx, Rosa Luxemburg and Vladimir Lenin, whose ideas lay behind these revolutions, and explore the music of Igor Stravinsky to see how the dramatic events of these post-war years affected his compositions.
 Finally, you'll look at the role of religion in the revolutionary changes that occurred in Ireland in the aftermath of the First World War.